MaxiGarcia13/el_hostal/README.md

 # The Hostal

-The hostal is a restaurant located in Santander, this project help it to show some theirs menus.
+The hostal is a restaurant located in Santander, this project help them to show some theirs menus.
 We Improve the way to show it to the customers.
 ## How run this project in local